Skip to main content

 BonusBell Team

 A sportsbook line is not static.
 From the moment it opens to the second before kickoff, it shifts—sometimes gradually, sometimes violently.
 Understanding why lines move is understanding the language of the betting market.
-Every tick up or down tells a story about money, information, and where the smart money thinks fair value actually is.
+Every tick up or down tells a story about money, information, and where the market is trying to find fair value.

 Why Lines Move